-- Finally, as discussed supra ¶¶ 87-95, H.B.
-606 inhibits clinics' ability to continue providing services by threatening the loss of all their business relationships. - 115.
-The cumulative impact of these restrictions is to severely threaten the ongoing availability of abortion services in Louisiana sufficient to meet need.
+- 130. Finally, as discussed, H.B.
+606 inhibits clinics' ability to continue providing services by threatening the loss of any contracts they have with government entities and all their business relationships. - 131.
+The cumulative impact of these restrictions is to severely threaten the ongoing availability of abortion services in Louisiana sufficient to meet the need.
 With only five physicians offering abortion services at four clinics, the loss of any further physicians or facilities would create a shortage resulting in lengthy delays and the denial of care to women.
 This recently occurred when the 2014 Admitting Privileges Requirement briefly took effect between February 24 and March 4 of this year.
 During a period of only nine days, when only two doctors were offering abortion care at only two clinics in Louisiana, wait times grew exponentially, and some patients were turned away from clinics.